 Dr. Fargo obtained both her Master's and Ph.D. in Economics from the University of Chicago, graduating in 2001.
 Her areas of specialization are International Economics, Labor Economics and Public Finance.
-After graduating, Dr. Fargo took a post-doctorate position at the Center for Population Economics (CPE) from the University of Chicago, collaborating with Dr. Robert Fogel (Nobel in Economics 1993) in diverse research projects.
-Most recently, Prof. Fargo has had the opportunity to teach diverse undergraduate and graduate courses at several institutions, including the University of Chicago, DePaul University, and University of Phoenix Master in Finance programs, among others.
+After graduating, Dr. Fargo took a post-doctorate position at the Center for Population Economics (CPE) at the University of Chicago, collaborating with Dr. Robert Fogel (Nobel in Economics 1993) on diverse research projects.
+Most recently, Prof. Fargo has had the opportunity to teach diverse undergraduate and graduate courses at several institutions, including the University of Chicago, DePaul University, Strayer University, and JWMI MBA programs, among others.

-Before pursuing her graduate studies, Dr. Fargo collaborated as policy maker in several government offices in her country of origin, Mexico.
+Before pursuing her graduate studies, Dr. Fargo collaborated as policymaker in several government offices in her country of origin, Mexico.
 She worked as economic advisor to the Mexican Ministry of Commerce and to the National Social Security Institute, a well as Visiting Scholar at the Mexican Central Bank.